Why change the flag?

 Australia has not passively adopted democracy from the UK.
 Australia pioneered major democratic advancements such as the secret ballot (also called the Australian ballot) and the method of preferential voting which has been adopted across the world as the standard for emerging democracies and nations seeking democratic reform.

 In the 21st Century, the principles of democracy, legal representation and personal liberty are recognised as fundamental human rights.
 While the UK may have been among the first to adopt these ideals, the nation does not and never did hold a monopoly over them.
-Australia is a just, egalitarian and democratic nation only because the Australian people decided among themselves that it should be.
+Australia is a just, egalitarian and democratic nation only because the Australian people decided among themselves that it should be — in spite of UK colonialism not because of it.

 Changing the flag disregards the historic democratic exercise which lead to its adoption

-By contrast, the Flags Amendment Act 1998 dictates that the Australian Flag can only be changed by means of a national referendum or plebiscite.
-Any new Australian Flag will, therefore, be chosen by a process of direct democracy and will not be decided upon by anyone other than the Australian people.
+By contrast, the Flags Amendment Act 1998 dictates that the Australian flag can only be changed by means of a national referendum or plebiscite.
+Any new Australian flag will, therefore, be chosen by a process of direct democracy and will not be decided upon by anyone other than the Australian people, making it the first and only national flag of Australia to truly be chosen by its citizens.

 Changing the flag is politically correct virtue signalling which does nothing to address the actual problems that face Australia

-While Australia certainly has greater problems than its flag to worry about, many of them directly relate to the shortcomings of the flag itself — the persistence of racism, injustice faced by Indigenous Australians and Australia’s struggle to assert itself as an independent nation.
+While Australia certainly has greater problems than its flag to worry about, many of them directly relate to the shortcomings of the flag itself — the persistence of racism and the ongoing impacts of colonialism, continuing injustice and inequality facing First Nations Australians, and Australia’s struggle to assert itself as an independent nation.
 If we cannot change our flag to better represent our values and our identity it is difficult to see how we can even begin to address the challenges facing Australia as a whole.

 The Triple Union Flag